Instamojo/InstamojoPrestaShop/README.md

 If you were already using older version of our plugin then follow these steps:

 1. Go to "Modules and Services" from Main menu.
-2. Now search for Instamojo in your plugins and click on "Unnstall" button corresponding to Instamojo module and then click on "Delete" to remove it.
+2. Now search for Instamojo in your plugins and click on "Uninstall" button corresponding to Instamojo module and then click on "Delete" to remove it.
 3. You might want to clear the cache by going to `Advanced Parameters` -> `Performance`.

 ## Support